 If you've ever wanted to put an app on the market but don't know where to start then Adalo is worth checking out before investing any more time into development that will cost tens of thousands over time.

-From event registration to service purchasing + everything in between -when it comes down it this there's a possibility to make an app for everything.
-You can also create directories or appointment apps from your heart's content!
+From event registration to service purchasing + everything in between - there's a possibility to make an app for everything.
+You can also create directories or appointment apps to your heart's content!

 Adalo has a simple and easy-to-grasp user experience.
 It is fairly easy to use but where it becomes complicated is around database collections, which require time to fully understand.